piepdx/pie-cookbook/drafts/working-draft-tactical.md

 #### Traditional/Institutional Venture Capital

-Most accelerators will only deal with traditional venture capital as mentors for their programs, given that large funds do not generally invest in early stage companies.
-That said, it's always best to start these conversations sooner rather than later.
+Most accelerators will only work with traditional venture capital in the role of mentors for their programs, given that large funds do not generally invest in early stage companies.
+That said, having later stage investors involved in the program can be extremely beneficial as a means of preventing problems before they start or helping guide startups on conversations that will occur in the future.

+What's more, it's always best to start these conversations sooner rather than later.
+And it's always nice to have conversations about money and expectations when neither party is currently in a position to engage with one another — rather than at the awkward point where the startup is in dire need of capital.

 #### Corporate Venture